diego-kleinman/Proyecto_Supermercado/README.md

 #### Knowledge Acquired:
 It´s a project were I deepened my knoledge in Java.
 Handling of strings, output and input of text files, data process, Binary Search Trees, linked lists,etc.
-An interesting idea that took me a lot of work but also gave me great satisfaction.
+An interesting project that took me a lot of work but also gave me great satisfaction.